nestauk/flow-temp-toolkit/src/principles/4-make-the-changes.md

   to reduce the risk or making mistakes and to ensure that reducing the flow temperature is as straightforward as possible.
 icon: /static/files/icon.svg
+patterns:
+  - slug: define-the-type-of-boiler-controls
+    title: Define the type of boiler controls
+    description: Check what type of controls the households boiler has
+    icon: /static/files/icon.svg
+    alt: alt
 ---
 # What is it?